KBlixt/PlexDBI/README.md

 This script will edit the PlexMediaServer database directly!
 Specifically, it will change "added_at" in the "metadata_items" table.

 Backup your database!
-Just in case really but so far I haven't managed to corrupted mine.
+Just in case really because so far I haven't managed to corrupted mine.
 And I've been pretty rough.

 ----------